Ford Sayre BKL Introductory Guide to Nordic Ski Equipment

 - Some advanced 7th or 8th grade skiers may choose to purchase separate boots for skate and classic technique.

 - Boots from different manufacturers use different binding systems.
 This is where it can get confusing.
 Alpina, Rossignol, Madshus, and current Fischer boots use New Nordic Norm or “NNN” bindings.
-Salomon and Atomic boots use either “Prolink” which is compatible with NNN or Salomon Nordic System or “SNS” bindings.
+Salomon and Atomic boots usually use “Prolink” (which is compatible with NNN) but older versions may use Salomon Nordic System or “SNS” bindings.
 SNS has 2 versions “Profil” and “Pilot” that are not completely interchangeable (Pilot boots will fit in Profil bindings, but not the other way around).
 We recommend that skiers choose boots and bindings that are either NNN or ProLink, if possible.
 Both NNN and SNS offer skate and classic specific bindings.

 - Be sure to your boot and bindings are compatible.
 See above.